se-tuebingen/effect-jit-artifact/notes.md

 - We should not promote constants (strings in externs)
 ## 2023-08-22
 - shift n => shift n label
-- Shallow handlers via "open" metastacks / stack segments
+- Shallow handlers via "open" metastacks / stack segments [#insight]
   - i.e. don't have a prompt
   - merge lazily on push (concat stack as pair of stacks)
 ## 2023-08-23